Moonlite-S/W/README.md

 - Ollama for using Llama3's LLM
 - TTS for text to speech
 - vlc-python for audio playback
+- WebSockets to communicate between server and client in real time

 I use an edited version of Llama3, using the 'W-model' model file.
 Make sure it's installed. (ollama W -f W-model)